anchore/grype/README.md

 - Find vulnerabilities for major operating system packages across Alpine, BusyBox, CentOS / Red Hat, and Debian / Ubuntu flavored distributions
 - Find vulnerabilities for Ruby (Bundler), Java, JavaScript (npm/yarn), Python (Egg/Wheel) packages, and Python Pip/requirements.txt listings

+> :warning: **This is pre-release software** and it may not work as expected.
+If you encounter an issue, please [let us know using the issue tracker](https://github.com/anchore/grype/issues).

 ## Getting started

 To scan for vulnerabilities in an image: